 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-(ii) Improved and increased water supply area in project city: One package involving construction of 6 storage reservoirs and allied works in Guwahati; and another package involving construction of transmission main pipelines and allied works for water supply project in Guwahati, which were awarded earlier had to be terminated due to poor performance of contractor.
-The terminated contracts are being rebid and are currently under bid evaluation.
-The design, build and operation of intake works, raw water rising main, water treatment plant, clear water pumping stations and allied works in Guwahati will be covered under Tranche 2.
+(ii) Improved and increased water supply area in project city: One package involving construction of 6 storage reservoirs and allied works in Guwahati; and another package involving construction of transmission main pipelines and allied works for water supply project in Guwahati, which were awarded earlier had to be terminated on December 2015 due to poor performance of contractor.
+The terminated contracts were repackaged into three packages and were rebid.
+2 Contracts for construction of water reservoirs and 1 for transmission mains have been awarded.

 (iii) Reduced flooding through improved urban drainage in the project cities: Contract for the construction of DTP drain box culverts and allied works in Dibrugarh is already awarded.
 Works are currently in progress.